sighingnow/jekyll-gitbook/_pages/Agent.md

 - You should be able to see the order of components in the Horizontal header as per your configuration.
 <br>

-## Create custom widget & change default landing page
+## Create iFrame Widget & change default landing page

-> In this section, you will learn how to create a custom widget and how to change the default landing page in the Agent Desktop.
+> The iFrame widget is a special widget that can be used to embed a different application.
+The iFrame widget creates an HTML iFrame and renders your application.
-{: .block-tip }
+{: .block-warning}

-> In this example, we are using Webex Contact Center Analyzer Report as a custom widget.
+> In this section, you will learn how to create a iFrame widget and how to change the default landing page in the Agent Desktop.
+For this example, we are using Webex Contact Center Analyzer Report as a iFrame widget.
 {: .block-tip }

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">